-Strong governance is fundamental to building a resilient and successful organisation in which sustainability is embedded at all levels.
-We engage openly and transparently with stakeholders across the value chain through our governance processes to create an inclusive and fair business.
-Robust policies, standards and management systems guide our operations to address risks and opportunities and enable us to measure our performance and meet our commitments.
+We engage openly and transparently with stakeholders across the value chain to run an inclusive and fair business.
+Robust policies, standards and management systems to address risks and opportunities guide our operations and enable us to measure our performance and meet our commitments.

-The Board and committees provide the leadership necessary to implement the principles of good corporate governance across the Mondi Group, ensuring all decisions and actions are based on integrity, responsibility, accountability, fairness and transparency.
+The Board and committees provide leadership to implement the principles of good corporate governance across Mondi Group, ensuring all decisions and actions are based on integrity, responsibility, accountability, fairness and transparency.
 The Board reviews the performance approach and outcomes.

-The Group SD function provides guidance and helps to define the actions required to achieve our goal of growing responsibly.
+The Group Sustainable Development (SD) team provides guidance and helps to define the actions required to achieve our sustainability goals and commitments.
 This includes monitoring and assessing material risks and opportunities facing the Group along with emerging changes to the regulatory environment, developments in our social and environmental operating context, and evolving stakeholder needs and expectations.
 It also informs, challenges and supports our businesses to respond to stakeholder needs and expectations, and shape our long-term response to relevant global trends.

-The SD function oversees the management of the Sustainable Development Management System (SDMS) and facilitates all Group sustainability reporting and external assurance.
+The SD team oversees the management of the Sustainable Development Management System (SDMS) and facilitates all Group sustainability reporting and external assurance.
 Internal and external engagement is a key responsibility.
-Internally, this means supporting businesses to better identify, understand and address relevant sustainability-related topics, business risks and opportunities, as well as reporting our positions and performance across the 10 Growing Responsibly Action Areas.
+Internally, this means supporting businesses to better identify, understand and address relevant sustainability-related topics, business risks and opportunities, as well as reporting our positions and performance against our commitments.
 Externally, it involves overseeing and fostering collaboration with stakeholders to develop a shared understanding of the SD landscape and tackle the issues no single sector or organisation can solve alone.
 This engagement leverages Mondi’s influence through sharing best practice, knowledge and resources, and by supporting and collaborating with scientific and academic institutes, underlining our belief that science plays a crucial role in creating a more sustainable and equitable world.

 Our Sustainable Development Management System (SDMS) guides the effective governance of our sustainable development activities and the implementation of our policies and standards.
 It covers all facilities and activities that we manage and operate (including those in which we hold a controlling interest), new developments, and mergers and acquisitions.
 Activities undertaken by contractors, either on Mondi sites or while under our management, are incorporated into our SDMS.
 This requires them to comply with our policies, standards and requirements, particularly in relation to safety and health at work.